alessandrograssi10/alessandrograssi10/README.md

 ## About Me, The Code Poet 📜👋

 Greetings!
-I'm Alessandro, a passionate Software Engineering student at La Sapienza in Rome! 🎓
+I'm Alessandro, a passionate Software Engineering student in La Sapienza of Rome! 🎓

 Embark on this magical coding journey with me, where I meticulously craft spells with: